Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 1. **Environment** - The `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables) and use it to authenticate.
 1. **Workload Identity** - If the application is deployed to Azure Kubernetes Service with Managed Identity enabled, `DefaultAzureCredential` will authenticate with it.
 1. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
-1. **Azure Developer CLI** - If the developer has authenticated an account via the Azure Developer CLI `azd login` command, the `DefaultAzureCredential` will authenticate with that account.
+1. **Azure Developer CLI** - If the developer has authenticated an account via the Azure Developer CLI `azd auth login` command, the `DefaultAzureCredential` will authenticate with that account.
 1. **Azure CLI** - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
 1. **Azure PowerShell** - If the developer has authenticated using the Azure PowerShell module `Connect-AzAccount` command, the `DefaultAzureCredential` will authenticate with that account.